jravenhorst909/MoveShelf_IMU_analyser/README.md

 The default setup of the file system is as follows:

 - MoveShelf_IMU_analyser		        > main folder, place it anywhere on computer.
 	- Geometry				                > folder supportive to OpenSim model.
 	- IMUData				                > data folder.
 		- 20201104_1_example trial	    > example folder containing data for one trial.
 		- setup.txt			              > has to be copied into every trial folder.
 	- MoveShelf_IMU_operator.py	    > interactive script to execute analysis.
 	- api.py				                  > MoveShelf’s API, adjusted to this application.
-- mvshlf-api-key.jso	              > You have to import your own api-key from your MoveShelf account.
+	- mvshlf-api-key.json	              > You have to import your own api-key from your MoveShelf account.
 	- OpenSense_Main.py			        > main function.
 	- OpenSim_model.osim		          > OpenSim model.
 You can add your own.
 	- OS_CalibrateModel.py
 	- OS_createAngles_json.py
 	- OS_csv_to_txt.py
 	- OS_custom_IMU_placer.py
 	- OS_IMUDataConversion.py
 	- OS_IMUmappings.py
 	- OS_Interpolation_lin_Vicon.py	  > support functions.
 	- OS_Interpolation_lin_Xsens.py
 	- OS_investigateJoints.py
 	- OS_InvKin.py
 	- OS_plotangles.py
 	- OS_reset_heading.py
 	- OS_sync_tridents.py

 2.1.
 Main folder:
 - Additional files will be created in this folder upon processing trials.
 If these already exist, they will be overwritten: